 The facade is beautiful and made from blocks of sandstone.
 It is decorated with a row of loggias and two tiers of galleries.
 It looks a bit miss matched from a distance but don’t let the exterior fool you.
 The true beauty of this Cathedral is on the inside!
 The bell tower is topped by a copy of a gilt copper angel.
 The original can be found at the Diocesan Museum.

-The entrance is flanked by two marble lions who guard the entrance to the Cathedral.
+The entrance is flanked by two marble lions that guard the entrance to the Cathedral.
 They were sculpted by Giambono da Bissono in 1281.
-The lions represent the Lord and embody his strength, his ability to support his own Church and victory over death.
+The lions represent the Lord and embody his strength, his ability to support his own Church, and victory over death.

 The Cathedral Interior

-As in most Cathedral’s, the interior is shaped on the Latin cross plan.
+As in most cathedrals, the interior is shaped on the Latin cross plan.
 The ceiling and walls are frescoed in the Mannerist style.
 The great inside of the dome was frescoed by Correggio in 1526 with the Assumption of the Virgin.
-The contract for him doing this painting was signed on November 3, 1522, and completed in 1530.
+The contract for him to do this painting was signed on November 3, 1522, and completed in 1530.
 It is spectacular and a place I would stop to view each and every time we visited.

 A Little History